Looking At Exxon Mobil's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Exxon Mobil options trades today is 4120.4 with a total volume of 5,454.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Exxon Mobil's big money trades within a strike price range of $50.0 to $80.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Exxon Mobil's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Exxon Mobil's whale trades within a strike price range from $65.0 to $100.0 in the last 30 days.

 Exxon Mobil Option Volume And Open Interest Over Last 30 Days